How do you create a community around your game? Well, it’s hard.

 See what’s happening?
-Your one piece of content has reached a number of new and different communities.
+Your one piece of content has reached new and different communities.

 Step 6 – Run and take part in Game Jams

-For starters, let’s just break down what a Game Jam actually is:
+For starters, let’s break down what a Game Jam is:

 A Game Jam is a gathering of game developers to create games within a 24, 48 or 72-hour window.

-Game jams are ridiculously popular with independent game developers because it gives them a chance to create with fellow devs and with others in different disciplines – such as art and design.
+Game Jams are ridiculously popular with independent game developers because it gives them a chance to work alongside fellow creative devs with a range of disciplines – such as art and design.

-Not only that, but fans are actively watching and commenting on everything going on via Twitch, as we saw from this years Global Game Jam.
+Not only that, but this is another chance to actively engage your fans.
+Many Game Jams now have people actively watching and commenting on everything going on via Twitch, as we saw at this Global Game Jam.

-Super popular game jams include the aforementioned Global Game Jam that organise and runs Jams worldwide, as well as the Indie Game Jam.
-You can check out every global Game Jam by visiting a number of online calendars, such as Itch.io’s calendar.
+There are some incredibly popular Game Jam events hosted around the world, with many organised by the aforementioned, Global Game Jam.
+These include events like Indie Game Jam.
+You can check out pretty much every Game Jam being held around the world by visiting a number of online calendars, such as Itch.io’s calendar.

-So we know the popular Jam sites, we know when Jams are being run, the question is: How the heck do we go about running our own Game Jam?
+Now we know the popular Jam sites, and when Jams are running, the question is: How the heck do we go about running our own Game Jam?

 - Set your parameters: How long are you going to run it for?
-How many games are going to be created?
-Itch.io has a superb guide on getting started, with Emily Thomforde of RCPL recently posting an incredibly detailed breakdown of on-the-day structure.
+How many games are going to be created? itch.io has a superb guide on getting started, with Emily Thomforde of RCPL.
+This article includes an incredibly detailed breakdown of on-the-day structure.

-This is all well and good, but how is this going to help create a game community exactly?
+All of this is well and good, but how is this going to help you create a game community?

 Think of it like this:

-- You’ll get the dev community checking you out
+- You’ll get the dev community looking at you out.

-- You’ll get a social push from the Game Jam calendar guys
+- There will be a social push from the Game Jam calendar guys.

 - Jams will give you more fuel for EVEN MORE CONTENT MARKETING.
-You’ll be sharing your story on the blog pages of Gamasutra and submit guest posts on sites such as Pocket Gamer
+You’ll be sharing your story on the blog pages of Gamasutra and submitting guest posts on sites such as Pocket Gamer.

 Step 7 – Speak to devs

-They’ll know things you don’t know, and more importantly, they’ll tell you what worked for them in the past.
+Speaking to them about how they have created their communities will help you boost your game’s success.
+They’ll know things you don’t know, and more importantly, they’ll tell you what worked – and didn’t – for them in the past.

-But, as with game development, speaking to other people from other cultures, backgrounds, and specialities not only expands your own horizons but also allows you to understand new markets; particularly good if this is your first game on a platform you’ve never developed on.
+But, as with game development, speaking to other people from other cultures, backgrounds and specialities not only expands your horizons but also allows you to understand new markets; particularly useful if this is your first game on a platform you’ve never developed on before.

 Step 8 – Pretend you know what you’re talking about

-Gather what you’ve got, and let’s put together some business results and lesson learned!
+- Put together some business results and lesson learned.

-By reflecting on everything that’s gone on, you’re going to uncover trends, facts, and interesting statistics the world wants to hear!
+In all of this, you’re going to uncover trends, facts and interesting statistics the world wants to hear!

 So, let’s get all that information and write it up in the form of a post and share it via….

-Now we know that’ll help create a game community via reach, but now you’ll get the added degree of professionalism that’s associated with having a strong presence on these business channels.
+We know that’ll help create a game community via reach, but now you’ll also get the added degree of professionalism that’s associated with having a strong presence on these business channels.